the-great-hack/team7_prob4/front-end-mobile/README.md

     Presentational components are small components that are concerned with *how things look*.
 Containers usually define whole application screens and are concerned with *how things work*: they include presentational components and wire everything together.

-    If you are interested you can [read more about it here](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).

 - **State is managed using global [Redux](https://redux.js.org/) stores**.